 Related: Check out these “Bunny Butt Pretzels” we made for Easter too!

-For your convenience in re-creating our Valentine Pretzel Treats, I’ve included shop-able ad links to some of the products and kitchen supplies we used.
+For your convenience in re-creating our valentines chocolate covered pretzels, I’ve included shop-able ad links to some of the products and kitchen supplies we used.
 Disclosure policy available here.